btrimoui/intersight-gpu-zabbix/README.md

 Clocks: Graphics and Memory clock speeds (MHz).

 PCIe Status: Current Link Generation and Width.

+⚙️ Configuration Details

+Before running the collector script, you must update the CONFIG dictionary in gpu_collector.py.

+⚠️ Critical: Zabbix Host Matching

+The value for "zabbix_host" must exactly match the "Host name" of the device in your Zabbix Web UI.

+This value is case-sensitive.
+It is not necessarily the system's FQDN or IP address; it is the logical name you assigned when creating the Host in Zabbix.
+If this does not match perfectly, zabbix_sender will return processed: 0; failed: X, and your metrics will not update.

+ 🔑 License Aware: Compatible with both Intersight Essentials (10-min interval) and Advantage (1-min interval) tiers.

+The precision of your monitoring depends on your Cisco Intersight license tier.
+You must align the granularity_minutes setting in the gpu_collector.py script with your license to ensure data consistency:

+Intersight Essentials (Default):

+Interval: 10 minutes.

+Configuration: Set "granularity_minutes": 10 in the CONFIG dictionary.

+Note: Data is aggregated locally by the Device Connector before being sent to the cloud.

+Intersight Advantage:

+Interval: 1 minute.

+Configuration: Change "granularity_minutes": 1 in the CONFIG dictionary.

+Benefit: This allows for high-resolution 1-minute charts in Zabbix, perfect for identifying short-lived performance spikes.

 🛡️🕒 Historical Data Integrity (Zabbix Trapper)